Table of Contents

 Mossberg 464 Lever-Action Rifle Magazines & Accessories

-The 464 repeating rifle generally comes with a 5+1 capacity magazine, but there are high-capacity 25-round mags available.
-Like the rest of the 464, the mags are pretty basic, but are pretty picky when it comes to the ammo.
+The 464 repeating rifle generally comes with a 13+1 capacity, but keep in mind they are pretty picky when it comes to the ammo.
 In general, try and stick to basic rounds with this gun, something like Remington .22 Long Rifle ammunition.
 The one upside of these mags is that they are surprisingly easy to load.

 If you’re looking to deck out your 464, the first thing to buy is a scope base; you can get a nice set from Kwik-Site for pretty cheap online.
 There are three optic options which you should consider: